brxken128/dexios/README.md

 `dexios erase secret.txt`

 Here is a screenshot of Dexios in action!
-The performance is great, and the checksums match meaning the file is exactly the same as it was before encryption.
+The performance is great (that is a 3.5GiB file), and the checksums match meaning the file is exactly the same as it was before encryption.

 ![Dexios in action](https://github.com/brxken128/dexios/wiki/assets/dexios-in-action.png)